Henrinnes/Henrinnes.github.io/_posts/2020-04-01-whats-jekyll.md

 ---
 layout: post
-title: What's Jekyll?
+title: What's RanCTGAN?
 ---

-[Jekyll](https://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
-From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):
+[Jekyll](https://jekyllrb.com) is a ransomware detection framework, an open-source tool for creating simple yet powerful ransomware detection systems of evolving ransomware variants.
+From [the project's readme](https://github.com/Henrinnes/RanCTGAN/README.md):

-  > Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.
+  > RanCTGAN is a framework for ransomware detection that addresses data imbalance, lack of explainability and predictive uncertainty through an integrated approach.
+The framework combines data augmentation techniques (SMOTE and a Conditional TabGAN (CTGAN)), uncertainty quantification using Bayesian Neural Networks (BNNs) with Monte Carlo dropout, and explainability via SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-Agnostic Explanations).

-It's an immensely useful tool and one we encourage you to use here with Lanyon.
+It's an immensely useful tool and one we encourage you to use here.

-Find out more by [visiting the project on GitHub](https://github.com/mojombo/jekyll).
+Find out more by [visiting the project on GitHub](https://github.com/Henrinnes/RanCTGAN).